What Causes Hiccups In Children And How To Stop Them?

 Dr. Emily Spaeth, neonatal physical therapist from Portland, Oregon, says, “There are many reasons the diaphragm will spasm and cause hiccups.
 One reason is when we get full or swallow a little air, but hiccups can also be caused by stress, especially in newborns.”

 Hiccups in kids are common.
-Eating or drinking too much or too fast, eating spicy foods, and indigestion are some of its common causes.
+Eating or drinking too much or too fast, eating spicy foods, and indigestion in children are some of the common causes.
 Unless hiccups are occasional and brief, they aren’t a cause for concern.
 However, consulting a doctor is preeminent if hiccups are becoming too frequent and interfering with your child’s daily activities.
 Sucking something sour, such as a lemon slice, drinking something hot or cold, and gently massaging your child’s stomach are a few ways to relieve your child from transient hiccups.

 Infographic: Questions To Expect At The Doctor’s Visit